 His much-beloved commander and one of the military's brightest young heroes, Cael Harker.

 Cael was a man that could command attention and admiration from his look alone.
 Compare to the typical image one might have of a commander – grizzled, grim, with a solemn disposition and soul-piercing death stare, he was an entirely different character – young, vibrant, pleasant.
-His bright smile not only gave off an air of confidence but also made him a much more approachable figure among his peers and most people (his rivals would reluctantly say otherwise) had to agree that when combined with his silver hair and eyes, as well as his flawlessly neat blue uniform, it gave the man quite an impeccable charm.
+His bright smile not only gave off an air of confidence but also made him a much more approachable figure among his peers and Kiritz, as well as most people (his rivals would reluctantly say otherwise), had to agree that when combined with his silver hair and eyes, as well as his flawlessly neat blue uniform, it gave the man quite an impeccable charm.
 Always keeping a cool, composed demeanor and treating his subordinates as he would a friend, it came to no surprise how Cael was admired by almost everyone in the military.
+When it came to the good things about his commander, Kiritz could wrote an entire book about them.

 'Cut him some slack Esthel.
 That's not the right way to treat our brilliant artificer.
 Shouldn't you have gotten used to this already?'